odap-ac-uk/odap.ac.uk/data.md

 ---
 title: 'Available Data'
-layout: 'page'
+layout: 'single'
 ---

-# Data available within ODAP [^1] [^2]

 ODAP holds unique and growing aggregation of UK sovereign data assets.
 Over time we aim to include more assets to incurage further research into the emerging and re-emerging pathogens or exposures of public health interest.
 The most up-to-date list of available data-sets is available on on the [HDR Gateway](https://www.healthdatagateway.org/) and more detailed data dictionary on the [ODAP Wiki](https://github.com/isaric4c/wiki).

+## Data held within ODAP [^1] [^2]

 The following key data sets are available: [^3]
 -   ISARIC4C/CO-CIN - clinical measurements and characterisation of COVID-19 patients